-- Developing common and consistent targets, including the methods for establishing targets, in support of a comprehensive approach towards meeting collective goals. - A statewide Safety Symposium was hosted on September 28th, 2016, in Harrisburg, PA, where panels of legislators, safety experts, researchers, and others shared their accomplishments and discussed some of the most pressing transportation safety matters in our state.
-This symposium was a major component of a multi-agency effort to revise the Pennsylvania Strategic Highway Safety Plan, which informs the Pennsylvania Highway Safety Plan. - Many of the actionable items and strategies identified in the PA SHSP serve to guide and inform countermeasure selection for the PA HSP, ensuring a linkage between the documents in addition to the common performance measures. - The PennDOT Multi Agency Safety Team (MAST) is a group of state-agency level safety stakeholders who meet regularly to coordinate and monitor the implementation of the PA SHSP.
+- Developing common and consistent targets, including the methods for establishing targets, in support of a comprehensive approach towards meeting collective goals. - A statewide virtual Safety Summit was hosted on April 21st, 2021, where safety experts, researchers, and others shared their accomplishments and discussed some of the most pressing transportation safety matters in our state.
+This summit was a major component of a multi-agency effort to revise the Pennsylvania Strategic Highway Safety Plan, which informs the Pennsylvania Highway Safety Plan. - Many of the actionable items and strategies identified in the PA SHSP serve to guide and inform countermeasure selection for the PA HSP, ensuring a linkage between the documents in addition to the common performance measures.
+As the 2022 PA SHSP update is completed any new or revised actions will be incorporated into the PA HSP process for integration of the two guiding documents. - The PennDOT Multi Agency Safety Team (MAST) is a group of state-agency level safety stakeholders who meet regularly to coordinate and monitor the implementation of the PA SHSP.
 This group reviews the actionable items, strategies, and performance measure targets established in the PA SHSP and HSP.
 They coordinate collaborative efforts among agencies in support of these plans, including: - 1.
-The court monitoring project coordinated by the PA Department of Drug and Alcohol Programs.

-- 2. The child passenger safety programs collaboration between PennDOT and the PA Department of Health, who manage the statewide Safe Kids program. - 3.
+The court monitoring project coordinated by the PA Department of Drug and Alcohol Programs. - 2.
+The child passenger safety programs collaboration between PennDOT and the PA Department of Health, who manage the statewide Safe Kids program. - 3.
 Standardized communications messages among PA State Police, PennDOT, and the PA Turnpike Commission. - 4.
 Working with the PA Department of Education to identify and correct deficiencies in young and novice driver education programs.

-M.A.S.T. is currently being reviewed for possible restructuring for enhancements prior to the next update to the SHSP.
+M.A.S.T. is currently being reviewed for possible restructuring for enhancements as part of the current update to the SHSP.